 The judge sentenced Matthew to death, and he was hung at Bodmin Jail on August 12, 1844, in front of roughly 20,000 people who had come from all over the countryside.
 One detail that surfaced during the investigation was that Charlotte had plans to meet with Thomas Prout at the Tremail Chapel later in the evening sometime after she left the farm with Weeks.
 In fact, this was enough to cause many people to believe that Matthew Weeks was innocent and that he was unjustly hanged.
 It is for this very reason, they say, that his angry ghost roams the area around the jail in search of justice.

-Bodmin Jail, aka Bodmin Gaol, where Matthew Weekes hung for killing Charlotte Dymond.
+The front of Bodmin Jail where Matthew Weeks hung for murder.
 CC2.0 loulrc.

 Just before Matthew was hanged, he dictated a letter, and this is what it read: